inbravo/travel/july-2017/lensdown.md

 * 	We are riding in clouds now and its magical to feel the chill.
 Body is drenched with rain and mild drizzling of clouds

 ##  12:30 PM Lansdowne
 *	Finally we arrived at Lansdownde and our search for a mechanic is also ended.
-My Prabal (my bullet motercycle) received a new clutch wire within 30 minutes
+My stallion received a new clutch wire within 30 minutes

 ![](https://github.com/inbravo/travel/blob/master/july-2017/images/l/5.jpg)
 ![](https://github.com/inbravo/travel/blob/master/july-2017/images/l/7.jpg)